Treescrub/Spedran/README.md

 ## Quick Start

-Here's a very simple example on how to use Spedran.
+Here's a very simple example on how to use Spedran to get the name of a user by ID.

 ```java
 public class GetUserName {